DSR-RHIT/me447-visualizing-data/cm/tut-03_using-scripts.md

 My suggested file naming for tutorials

 -   starts with *tut* indicating a tutorial
--   follows with with *01* indicating chronological order in which the tuitorials are assigned
+-   follows with with *01* indicating chronological order in which the tutorials are assigned
 -   concludes with *first-script* indicating the topic

 The open R-script file is shown in the Source pane.
 This is where we write, edit, and execute R scripts.